heyrun/blog/README.md

 # blog
-An Interactive blog using Django Web Framework
+An Interactive blog app using Django Web Framework.

+The App is built using Django 3.